johnwcowan/r7rs-work/UiEvents.md

 For `resize` events, returns the number of columns or horizontal pixels in the new size of the terminal or canvas.
 The size of the UI has already been adjusted.

+It is an error if the event type is not one of the above.

 `(uievent-y `*ev*`)`